 Luxilon Alu Power is one of the most iconic strings on the tennis market.
-If you’ve played it you understand why.
-Now it’s time for Luxilon to bring out some new colors for Luxilon Alu Power.
+If you have played it you understand why.
+Now it is time for Luxilon to bring out some new colors for Luxilon Alu Power.

 Tennis players of all levels are more keen to add some element of personalization and customization to their tennis gear.
 Either through customization companies such as Ring&Roll, P1, or Unstrung customs, or just by choosing the design of their tennis racquets through the Wilson Custom program.
-So it’s definitely natural that more tennis strings come out in a variety of colors.
-The first alternative color for the string was ice blue (read my review) and now it’s time for some new colors for Luxilon Alu Power, namely blue, green, lime and red.
+So it is definitely natural that more tennis strings come out in a variety of colors.
+The first alternative color for the string was ice blue (read my review) and now it is time for some new colors for Luxilon Alu Power, namely blue, green, lime and red.

 New colors for Luxilon Alu Power – Do we need them?

 I think Solinco made a good decision when they made their bestseller Solinco Hyper-G into a fluorescent green color.
-It’s not maybe everyone’s top choice, but considering how well it plays and how many professional players use it, the recognition factor is high!
-Having a silver string like the standard Luxilon Alu Power doesn’t stand out much, but Luxilon has an easy time selling products anyways since it’s the most used string on the ATP World Tour.
+It may not be everyone’s top choice, but considering how well it plays and how many professional players use it, the recognition factor is high!
+Having a silver string like the standard Luxilon Alu Power does not stand out much, but Luxilon has an easy time selling products anyways since it is the most used string on the ATP World Tour.